© SKB/Lasse Modin

 Sweden

-The disposal facility for spent fuel assemblies is to be built in Söderviken near the Forsmark nuclear power plant in granite rock at a depth of around 500 metres.
+The repository for spent fuel assemblies is to be built in Söderviken near the Forsmark nuclear power plant in granite rock at a depth of around 500 metres.
 In a search process lasting decades, all municipalities in Sweden had previously been contacted.
-In Östhammar, the geological conditions and the consent of the local population finally came together.
-In 2022, the Swedish parliament authorised the construction of the disposal facility.
+Suitable geological conditions and the consent of the local population finally came together in Östhammar.
+In 2022, the Swedish parliament authorised the construction of the repository.

-The Swedish Nuclear Fuel and Waste Management Company (SKB), which is owned by the companies operating the nuclear power plants, is responsible for site selection and construction of the disposal facility.
+The Swedish Nuclear Fuel and Waste Management Company (SKB), which is owned – amongst others - by the companies operating the nuclear power plants, is responsible for site selection and construction of the repository.
 SKB anticipates a construction period of 10 years from the start of construction.

 Intended host rock formation: crystalline rock